ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--workers`: Number of local cores to use.
 If running `toil` in singleMachine mode, care must be taken with the balance of this value and the `--maxCores` parameter.

+## transMap options
+`--local-near-best`: Adjusts the `localNearBest` parameter passed to `pslCDnaFilter`.
+This algorithm attempts to resolve paralogous alignments for a given source transcript, allowing for distinct portions of the transcript to align to different locations.
+The default value is 0.15, which is a fairly lenient setting.
+Decreasing this value increases the number of alignments called as paralogous.
+If your alignment is fragmented, keep this value higher.
+Note that this parameter does not affect paralog resolution, just the calling of paralogous alignments (populates the Paralogy tag in the output).

+`--minimum-paralog-coverage`: After the `localNearBest` algorithm is used to filter out paralogous alignments, the filtered alignments are evaluated for having at least this much coverage of the whole transcript before being considered a paralog.
+Default value is 25.
+Increasing this value restricts paralog calls.

 ## AugustusTM(R) options

 `--augustus`: Run AugustusTM(R)?